Anikeen/Methodic-grey/README.md

 # methodic_grey
-Free website template for portfolio. this website demonstrates html, css and javascript skills.
+Free website template for portfolio.

+This website demonstrates html, css and javascript skills.